dcellwanger/PLISH-ProbeDesigner/README.md

 * Minimum GC content
 * Minimum probe specificity: isoform-specific (only BLAST hits on the target transcript), gene-specific (BLAST hits also on splice variants of the target gene), non-specific (no BLAST hit with an e-value < 10 or BLAST hits also on transcripts of other genes)
 * The desired melting temperature (Tm) range
-* The minimum free energy of the fold [the higher the better; a value of 0 kcal/mol denotes no secondary structure]
+* The minimum free energy of the RNA fold [the higher the better; a value of 0 kcal/mol denotes no secondary structure]
 * The minimum free energy of the homodimer [the higher the better; a value of 0 kcal/mol denotes no homodimerization]
 * The maximum free energy of the duplex with the target sequence [the lower the stronger the binding to its target]
 * If the probe should span an exon junction site of the target transcript